inveniosoftware/docs-invenio-rdm/docs/extensions/custom.md

 ```

 !!! note "UI related extensions"
     If your extension adds scss and/or javascript, you will need to update your final static files before running your instance!
-You can do so with the CLI: `invenio-cli update [--no-install-js]`
+You can do so with the CLI: `invenio-cli assets update --development --force`